Links on Super Easy may earn us a commission. Our Editorial Guideline.

 How to Find My Previous Addresses (Proven Methods)

 Many of us have probably been in situations where we’ve had to list all our previous addresses.
-This usually happens when submitting crucial applications, such as applying for a new job that requires a thorough background check, TSA precheck/global entry enrollment, or mortgage applications.
+This usually happens when submitting crucial applications, such as applying for a new job that requires a thorough background check.
 And sometimes, they want addresses from 7 years ago, 10 years ago, or even further back!

 Finding a complete list of your previous addresses can be a daunting task, especially if you’ve moved around a lot or need addresses from decades past.
-Unless you have a great memory, it’s perfectly normal to have difficulty tracking them down.
 Fortunately, memory isn’t the only solution.
 This guide will walk you through various online and offline resources and methods to effectively uncover your past addresses.

 Method 1.
 Pull your credit report